google/grr-doc/maintaining-and-tuning/monitoring.md

 # Monitoring
-This page outlines how to set up monitoring for the GRR components.
-GRR keep tracks of many metrics which can be used to create charts about GRR's performance, health, and workload.
+This page outlines how to set up monitoring for the GRR components and for Fleetspeak.
+GRR and Fleetspeak keep tracks of many metrics which can be used to create charts about their performance, health, and workload.

 When `Monitoring.http_port` is configured, each GRR component exports metrics at `http://<host>:<port>/metrics`.
 The export is human-readable plain-text and follows the